Markus Rehm

 Markus Rehm (born 22 August 1988 in Göppingen, West Germany) is a German Paralympic athlete, and in the long jump has won four Paralympic, six world and five European titles.
 He began in sports at age 20 and became a long jump F44 world champion in 2011.
 His club is TSV Bayer 04 Leverkusen and he is a medical specialist.
 Rehm is nicknamed "The Blade Jumper", as he is a long jumper with a blade-type leg prosthesis.
 Rehm's right leg was amputated below the knee after a wakeboarding accident.
 He uses a carbon-fibre bladed prosthesis, from which he jumps off.

 He holds the long jump world record in his category at 8.72m set in Rhede, Germany in June 2023, breaking his previous mark of 8.62 m set at the 2021 World Para Athletics European Championships in Bydgoszcz, Poland.

-Personal life

-In 2003, at age 14, after a wakeboarding accident, Rehm had his right leg amputated below the knee.